 Notes

 Stovetop directions.
-Melt butter in a large pot over medium-high heat, then add hash browns, cream of chicken and cream of celery soups and half-and-half.
-Bring to a boil, then reduce the heat to low and cook for 30–40 minutes, or until potatoes are tender.
+Melt butter in a large pot over medium-high heat, then add hash browns, cream of chicken and cream of celery soups, and half-and-half.
+Bring to a gentle simmer and continue to cook over medium-low heat for 15-25 minutes, or until potatoes are tender.
 Add cheese, salt, and pepper before serving.

 Nutrition